Probely/farcaster-onprem-agent/README.md

 # Network Requirements

-**NOTE**: you do not need to manually add firewall rules on most networks.
+**NOTE**: You do not need to manually add firewall rules on most networks.
-Some rules may be required if the agent is running on a network with strict network policies (e.g., all traffic is denied by default).
+Some rules may be required if the agent runs on a network with strict network policies (e.g., all **output** traffic is denied by default).

 To specify a port range, we use the `:` character.
 For example, `1024:2048`